 • Prof Simone Borghesi (EUI, Part-time professor and Director of the Climate Area of the FSR; Siena University, Professor)

-• Prof Matthias Finger (EUI, Part-time professor and Director of the Transport Area of the FSR)
+• Prof Matthias Finger (EUI, Part-time professor and Deputy Director of the Transport Area of the FSR)

 • Prof Jean-Michel Glachant (EUI, Robert Schuman Chair, Director of the FSR, Director of the Energy Area of the FSR, Holder of the Loyola de Palacio Chair)

-• Prof Juan Montero (EUI, Part-time professor of the Transport Area of the FSR, Professor of Administrative Law and Regulation in UNED University, Madrid)
+• Prof Juan Montero (EUI, Part-time professor and Director of the Transport Area of the FSR, Professor of Administrative Law and Regulation in UNED University, Madrid)

 • Prof Pier Luigi Parcu (EUI, Part-time professor and Area Director of the FSR Communications & Media, CMPF)

 The Policy Advisory Council discusses the most topical regulatory and policy issues and debates the relevance and robustness of the…

 On 5 December, the FSR will hold a launch event for the new Lights on Women platform.
 The event will…

 Electricity is used for railway traction.
 With the 4th Railway Package, traction current became excluded from the Minimum Access Package…